connordavenport/robocast-ext/README.md

 -   ### Text Editor

-    You can either use your prefered external text editor or the RoboFont default when opening python scripts from within RoboLauncher. values can be either `robofont` or `external`.
+    You can either use your prefered external text editor or the RoboFont default when opening python scripts from within Robocast. values can be either `robofont` or `external`.
 This settings is *not* case-senstive.

 -   ### Search Near Open Fonts for Scripts